+First, what is misinformation?
 Misinformation – defined as false or inaccurate information – has real world consequences for brands operating across both the public and private sector.
 It is often most associated with governments and the consequences are considerable.
 It can extend the length of a pandemic, delay climate action and put minority groups in danger.
-But it’s no less of an issue for businesses where it can damage reputation, decrease sales and lead to wasted media spend.
-If you’re involved in any aspect of a brand from designing a campaign to managing the reputation of your organisation and its products, here are five things to consider about the threat of misinformation:
+But it’s no less of an issue for businesses, too.
+For them, it can damage reputation, decrease sales and lead to wasted media spending.
+If you’re involved in any aspect of a brand – from designing a campaign to managing the reputation of your organisation and its products – here are five things to consider about the threat of misinformation.

-1. When social media noise requires your attention and concern
+1. When does social media noise require your attention and concern?

 Social media – regardless of what the sales reps of social listening tools tell you – isn’t a reliable, quantitative measure of how the public feels.
 Social media is a skewed sample: for example, internal documents at Twitter show that only 10% of users account for 90% of content on the platform.
-So when it comes to measuring the success of a campaign basing it on what social media users are saying, instead of how the public actually feels, can lead to bad strategic decisions.
+So measuring the success of a campaign basing it on what social media users are saying – instead of how the public actually feels – can lead to bad strategic decisions.